jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype.rst

 the "most derived" Python type implemented in Java.
-The constraints Python imposes, expressed first as consistent memory layout in C, ensure that the most-derived type is uniquely identifiable n Java.
+The constraints Python imposes, expressed first as consistent memory layout in C, ensure that the most-derived type is uniquely identifiable in Java.
 This subclass adds only slots or an instance dictionary to its parent, and so we may define it in advance as the *extension point* class, which by convention is a nested class ``Derived``.